TamirG765/RAG-Implementation/readme.md

 docker exec -it rag-pg psql -U postgres -d ragdb -c "CREATE EXTENSION IF NOT EXISTS vector;"
 ```

-This creates the `vector` type inside your database so embeddings can be stored.
+> This creates the `vector` type inside your database so embeddings can be stored.

 ---

 ## 🔑 Environment Variables

-The script reads config from environment variables.
-Set them before running.

 ### macOS/Linux (zsh/bash):
 ```bash